carbon-language/carbon-lang/docs/project/code_review.md

 ## Who should review?

-Anyone should feel free to review Carbon changes.
+Everyone should feel free to review Carbon changes.
 Even providing small or partial review can be a good way to start contributing to Carbon.
 Contributors with specific domain expertise or familiarity should also try to provide review on changes touching relevant parts of the project.